 During the period from April to July, there is a significant air temperature trend at most of the weather stations of the region; average trend values in these months account for +3.0°С, 3.1°С, 1.9°С and 2.3°С correspondingly (Table 3).
-Positive air trend is observed in March in the mountainous part of the Indigirka River (5 stations with elevation > 500 m).
+Positive air trend is observed in March in the mountainous part of the Indigirka River (five stations with elevation > 500 m).
 In August, air temperature has increased at three Yana basin stations and two lowland stations in the Indigirka basin accounting on average for 3.4 and 2.4 °С increase respectively.
 In September, air temperature has increased at two stations of the lower part of the Indigirka river basin by 2.3 °С on average.
-There are no significant trends in October at the Yana basin weather stations but the mean positive trend at 5 stations of the Indigirka basin accounting for 3.7 °С in the same month.
-In November, at 7 stations of 13 in both basins positive trends are statistically significant and reach on average 4.7 °С with a maximum value of 6.3 °С at Delyankir station (ID 24691).
-Positive winter air temperature trends are significant at 4 weather stations in December, 6 – in January and at 1 station – in February.
-In March, the positive trend value is 3.6 °С on average for 7 meteorological stations of the mountainous part of the Indigirka River basin.
-Change point analysis was conducted for 9 stations out of 13 with full data series.
+There are no significant trends in October at the Yana basin weather stations but the mean positive trend at five stations of the Indigirka basin account for 3.7 °С in the same month.
+In November, at 7 stations of 13 across both basins, positive trends are statistically significant and reach on average 4.7 °С with a maximum value of 6.3 °С at Delyankir (ID 24691).
+Positive winter air temperature trends are significant at four weather stations in December, six – in January and at one station – in February.
+In March, the positive trend value is 3.6 °С on average for seven meteorological stations inthe mountainous part of the Indigirka River basin.
+Change point analysis was conducted for 9 stations out of the 13 with full data series.
 Almost all changes occur through abrupt shifts rather than monotonic trends.
 Most change points are attributed to two periods: 1975-1985 and 1986-1996.
 The shifts in winter air temperature occurred at the beginning of the millennium (1999-2004).

 Precipitation